Otto Graham: Cleveland Browns in the NFL (1950–1955)

 The 1953 season began with a 27–0 win over the Green Bay Packers in which Graham passed for 292 yards and ran for two touchdowns.
 It was the first of 11 straight victories for the Browns, whose only loss came in the final game of the season to the Philadelphia Eagles.
 Near the end of the season in a game against the 49ers, Graham took a forearm to the face from Art Michalik that opened a gash on his chin requiring 15 stitches.
 Graham's helmet was fitted with a clear plastic face mask, and he came back into the game; the injury helped inspire the development of the modern face mask.
 Despite an 11–1 record, Cleveland lost in the championship game for the third year in a row, falling to the Detroit Lions 17–16.
 Two of Graham's passes were intercepted.
 He said after the game that he wanted to "jump off a building" for letting his teammates down.
 "I was the main factor in losing", he said.
 "If I had played my usual game, we would have won."
 Still, Graham finished the season as the NFL's leading passer and again won the Most Valuable Player award.

 Before the start of the Browns' 1954 training camp, Graham was questioned as part of the Sam Sheppard murder case.
 Sheppard, an osteopath, was accused of bludgeoning his pregnant wife to death, and Graham and his wife, Beverly, were friends with the couple.
 Graham told police that while he and Beverly liked the Sheppards, they did not know much about their relationship.

 The 1954 season was a transitional one for the Browns.
 Many of the players who joined the 1946 team had retired or were nearing the end of their careers.
 Graham, meanwhile, told Brown that he would retire after the season.
 After losing the first three games, Cleveland won eight in a row and earned another shot at the championship, again against the Lions.
-This time, the Browns won 56–10 as Graham ran for three touchdowns and passed for three more.
+This time, the Browns won 56–10 as Graham ran for three touchdowns and passed for three more, making him the first player to throw and run for three touchdowns each and the only one until Josh Allen did so 70 years later in 2024.
 He announced his retirement after the game.